Your Help Me Figure It Out Place: Study Advice & More

 It’s easy to see how that happened.
 Homework is tedious, takes up a lot of time, and keeps students from doing things they enjoy in their free time.

-These days, you can at least use tools like Math-GPT.com to make your life easier.
+These days, you can at least use tools like MathGPT to make your life easier.
 But this wasn’t the case back in the day, when the entire krowemoh saga started.
 Students had to spend hours on boring home assignments every day – hence the “child abuse” legend.

 But what does homework mean backwards?
 Hate to disappoint, but absolutely nothing.
 It’s gibberish that makes no sense in Latin or any other language.